raven-os/nest-server/Hosting.md

 First, edit the file `Repository.toml`.

-Specify the `name` of the repository (remember it must follow any requirements specified by the Nest specification) and its `pretty_name` (The same than the name, without the restrinctions).
+Specify the `name` of the repository (remember that it must follow any requirements specified by the Nest specification) and its `pretty_name` (the same than the name, without the restrictions).

 You should also set the `auth_token` to some custom and complex secure password.
 It will be used to remotely upload or remove any package on the server.